Visual impairment in art: Modern

 Edgar Degas was a French impressionist artist famous for his pastel drawings and oil paintings.
 In 1870, he began noticing signs of decreasing vision which is attested to retinal degeneration.
 The blurriness of his later paintings is usually attributed to his condition.

 Claude Monet was a French painter and founder of Impressionism.
 He is widely known for his Water Lilies series.
-From 1912 - 1922, his vision declined due to cataracts.
+From 1912 to 1922, his vision declined due to cataracts.
 This affected the colour perception of his images which makes many of his paintings appear slightly blurry and yellowish in tone.

 Pierre-Auguste Renoir was a French Impressionist artist.
 He is alleged to have had myopia.

 Georgia O'Keeffe was an American artist who experienced symptoms of age-related macular degeneration in 1964.
 In her later works she enlisted assistants to help in painting her work, but kept credit of her works to herself.

+Contemporary

+Michael Naranjo is a Native American blind sculptor who lost his sight to a grenade in the Vietnam War and began sculpting with clay during convalescence.
+His work is in the permanent collection of the White House, and his words are inscribed on the glass panels of the American Veterans Disabled for Life Memorial in Washington, D.C., and cited by President Obama at the dedication ceremony on October 5, 2014:"When you're young, you're invincible.
+You're immortal.
+I thought I'd come back.
+Perhaps I wouldn't, there was that thought, too, but I had this feeling that I would come back.
+Underneath that feeling, there was another, that maybe I wouldn't be quite the same, but I felt I'd make it back."—Michael A. NaranjoBianca Raffaella is an English registered blind painter and disability activist.